hpcuantwerpen/UAntwerpen-modules/docs/modules_calcua_and_clusterarch.md

 would have to be installed multiple times.

-In this case the "noaccel" architecture isn't really needed unless we want all names to have three components if they are on level 2.
+In this case the "noaccel" architecture isn't really needed unless we want all names to have three components if they are on level 2 (which may ease a transition to option 1 later on).

 Advantages